pirocks/rust-clippy/CONTRIBUTING.md

 Run `cargo dev setup intellij --repo-path <repo-path>` where `<repo-path>` is a path to the rustc repo you just cloned.
-The command will add path-dependencies pointing towards rustc-crates inside the rustc repo to Clippy's `Cargo.toml`s and should allow `IntelliJ Rust` to understand most of the types that Clippy uses.
+The command will add path-dependencies pointing towards rustc-crates inside the rustc repo to Clippy's `Cargo.toml`s and should allow `IntelliJ Rust / Rust Rover` to understand most of the types that Clippy uses.
+These path-dependencies are gated behind an "intellij" feature, so clippy will build/test normally on the command line, but Intellij/Rust Rover will still index the dependencies.
 Just make sure to remove the dependencies again before finally making a pull request!

 [rustc_repo]: https://github.com/rust-lang/rust/